Afghanistan: Car bomb injures dozens in Kabul | DW | 07.08.2019

-A car bomb has left more than 30 people injured in the Afghan capital Kabul.
+A car bomb has left close to 100 people injured in the Afghan capital Kabul.
 Violence in the region has escalated as the US and the Taliban attempt to reach a peace deal ahead of elections.

-A car bomb has injured at least 34 people after it exploded outside a police station in the Afghan capital Kabul on Wednesday morning, officials said.
+A car bomb exploded outside a police station in the Afghan capital on Wednesday morning, injuring at least 95 people officials said.

-The blast occurred around 9:00 am (0430 GMT) in western Kabul, said interior ministry spokesman Nasrat Rahimi.
+The Taliban claimed responsibility for the attack, which occurred around 9:00 am (0430 GMT) in western Kabul.

 Health Ministry spokesman Wahidullah Mayar said the injured had been evacuated to city hospitals.